poonamvligade/learning_ai/large-language-models/deeplearning.ai/transformer_architecture_course.md

 4. The model then uses the output vectors of a transformer block and passes them to the last component, the language modelling head, which finally generates the output token.

    <img width="838" height="597" alt="Screenshot 2026-08-07 at 5 06 17 PM" src="https://github.com/user-attachments/assets/8a85d0a1-a34b-43a8-9d93-e7d3bb572267" />

+   #### The magic of LLLMs comes  not only the transformer architecture but also from the incredibly rich data the models learn from.